Fift and TVM assembly

 The x{A988}

-opcode implements an optimized division operation with built-in multiplication (as specified in section 5.2 Division).
+opcode implements an optimized division operation with built-in multiplication (as specified in TVM instructions).
 This specialized instruction directly computes just the modulo remainder of the operation, skipping unnecessary computation steps.
 The s,

 suffix then handles the result storage - it takes the resulting slice from the stack's top and efficiently writes it into the target builder.
 Together, this combination delivers substantial gas savings compared to conventional approaches.